Raybon Kan

 Raybon Kan (born 1966) is a New Zealand comedian and newspaper columnist.

 Early life and family

 Kan's family moved to Wellington, New Zealand soon after his birth in Masterton.
 He began his education at St Mark's Church School.
 He showed an early flair for public performance which he continued at Wellington College and was School Council President and proxime accessit to dux.
 He attended Victoria University of Wellington's law school, and earned his LL B(Hons) and was admitted to the Bar.
-During his university days, he captained his team to second place in the World Universities Debating Championships, losing the final to the University of Oxford.
+He was president of the Victoria University of Wellington Debating Society, and captained the team to second place in the World Universities Debating Championships, losing the final to the University of Oxford.
 While at Victoria University he won the Dominion Journalism Scholarship, and the Energy Law Research Scholarship.
 His article on energy law was published in the New Zealand Law Journal.

 Career

 Kan first came to media prominence writing television reviews for The Dominion newspaper in Wellington and performed stand-up comedy on stage and on television.
 His television work included regular appearances on comedy sketch shows.